The Homestead (Georges Hall): History of the area

 Arthur continued to reside at Georges Hall with his wife until he died in 1907 when he was found in his bedroom having shot himself with a pea rifle.
 His wife, Maria inherited the property and remained at Georges Hall.
 In 1912, two additional rooms were added at the south-west corner and other external alterations were made to the house.
 The property was gradually subdivided and in 1913 the Georgetown Estate was formed.
 Ralph Johnston controlled the 100-acre property until 1917 when it was sold to Henry Crossing a grazier from Pilliga.

 James William Ashcroft and his wife Amelia purchased the property in 1920 residing there for only two years until James Ashcroft's death in 1922.
 It was then sold to Robert Harvey Layton and during this time the remaining 100 acres was subdivided and a subdivision planned known as the Deepwater Estate.

 Layton sold much of the Deepwater Estate including the lot on which the original Georges Hall stood.
 In 1948 the After Care Association purchased Georges hall for use as a hostel for elderly women.
 The name "The Homestead" appears to have come into use by 1946 when a valuation of the house and grounds was conducted.
 The Association spent £2000 on renovations and other necessary alterations including additional bathing facilities.
 The addition on the south side was removed sometime between 1949 and 1991.

-In the late 1950s it was decided to built a men's hostel on adjacent land and to finance the project, the 14 lots of land around The Homestead were auctioned off during 1960-61.
+In the late 1950s it was decided to build a men's hostel on adjacent land and to finance the project, the 14 lots of land around The Homestead were auctioned off during 1960–61.

 In 1991, the Calvary Gospel Church (later Causeway Church) moved their school onto the site's northern side.
 Through funding from the Heritage Assistance Program, restoration and archaeological work was undertaken during 1992 and 1993.
 The interior front two rooms and entry lobby/hallway were adaptively reused as Church meeting and relaxation rooms prior to 2006, with two fireplaces installed in spaces where original (removed) fireplaces had been.
 Chimneys were blocked up to prevent water entry.